TEPL-Team/TEPL/README.md

 ## License
-TEPl was originally licensed under MIT, but for more security I set the license to .
+TEPl was originally licensed under MIT, but for more security I set the license to the GNU license.
 In the end, I hope that this piece of software may inspire other projects and may improve the quality of new and existing software.